ShivaniSarah/SurpriseHousingAusReg/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- pandas
+- numpy
+- sklearn
+- seaborn
+- matplotlib
+- statsmodels

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is made as an assignment of upgrad's IIITB Executive Graduation in ML and AI.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@ShivaniSarah] - feel free to contact me :) !

 <!-- Optional -->